What BI Can Do For Your Business Processes

 TIBCO has been among a small number of software vendors to integrate BI and BPM software.
 The company’s solution is called, Tibco Spotfire iProcess, and it combines the company’s core BPM platform with interactive, monitoring customizable capabilities.

 Analytics are one critical component of BI that enables more strategic decisions about business processes.
 With embedded analytics driving BI in your business processes, not only can you gain intelligent insights about your processes current state, you can eventually work towards projecting probable results of future process adjustments and benefitting from prescriptive analytics: where BI analytics can really help identify the process changes that will have the greatest positive impact moving forward.

 BI has the ability the guide your most critical business processes at every step in order to trigger the best possible outcome for the next step.
 And as analytic tools become more powerful, analysis happens faster and becomes more accurate.
 Analytics and BPM tools can be used together to map how best to change business processes given a particular insight from the data BI tools have gathered.

 Combining the two creates data warehouses that collect information from multiple systems in order for managers and end users to study and analyze it to make better-informed decisions.
 This promotes better financial forecasting, customer retainment and competitive advantages from intelligent insights.

 This slideshare, provided by Capgemini, provides you with more about intelligent business operations by embedding BI tools and insights.

 Looking for more?
 Download our BPM Buyer’s Guide for free to compare the top 24 BPM software vendors head to head!
-The guide also includes 4 key capabilities to consider while selecting a new BPM solution and 5 questions to ask yourself and the software vendor before purchasing.
+The guide also includes 4 key capabilities to consider while selecting a new BPM solution and questions for prospective buyer’s.